 Do your best to keep your hearing aid clean at all times.
 Heat, moisture and foreign substances can result in poor performance.

-- Use a cleaning brush or soft cloth to clean debris from around the switches, microphone and battery compartment; inspect the receiver or earbud and wax guard regularly. - Never use water, solvents, cleaning fluids or oil to clean your hearing aid.
+- Use a cleaning brush or soft cloth to clean debris from around the switches, microphone and battery compartment. - Never use water, solvents, cleaning fluids or oil to clean your hearing aid.